-8 Some compensation is also provided as the (real) cost of capital is earned on the index-linked RAB, but these amounts are small in years immediately after an investment is added to the RAB.
+11 Some compensation is also provided as the (real) cost of capital is earned on the index-linked RAB, but these amounts are small in years immediately after an investment is added to the RAB.

-- i.
-T&TEC's net cashflow for approved projects was lower, as internally generated funds were utilized for ring-fenced projects. - ii.
-T&TEC staff and associated costs (which were allowed in the determination) were used for ring-fenced projects.
-When actual allowed projects are completed, overtime was incurred that would not have been provided for in the determination. - iii.
+iii.
 Due to T&TEC personnel being utilized to complete ring-fenced projects as a priority, normal maintenance works were delayed and thus reactive maintenance was done rather than preventative.
 This creates additional expenses.